 Requirements:

 7.3.1 Techniques used to process organic products shall be biological, physical, and mechanical in nature.
-Any additives, processing aids, or other material that reacts chemically with organic products or modifies it must appear in Appendix 4 and shall be used in accordance with noted restrictions.
+Any additives, processing aids, or other material that reacts chemically with organic products or modifies it must be organically produced or appear in Appendix 4 Table 1 and shall be used in accordance with noted restrictions.

-7.3.2 Extraction shall only take place with water, ethanol, plant and animal oils, vinegar, carbon dioxide, and nitrogen.
-These shall be of a quality appropriate for their purpose.

-7.3.3 Substances and techniques shall not be used that:
+7.3.2 Substances and techniques shall not be used that:

 a. reconstitute properties lost by the processing and storage of organic products;

 conceal negligent processing;

 c. or may otherwise be misleading as to the true nature of these products.

-Water may be used for re-hydration or reconstitution
+Water may be used for re-hydration or reconstitution.

+7.3.3 Solvents used to extract organic products shall be either organically produced or food grade substances that appear on Appendix 4, Table 1 consistent with the annotation.

 7.3.4 Irradiation is not permitted for any ingredient or the final product.